Parag357/JDBC/README.md

-# a command line interface for banking management system using jdbc.
-All the data is stored on Oracle server"
+# A CLI based banking management system with Oracle DataBase as the backend.